Gcse Reform 6 Changes You Need To Know Now

 1. What Has Changed?

-The UK government and Ofqual, which regulates exams, has decided that from this September 2015, new GCSEs will be taught in English literature, English language and Maths.
+The UK government and Ofqual, which regulates exams, has decided that from September 2015, new GCSEs will be taught in English literature, English language and Maths.
 There will be new content, the exams will be graded differently and they will be assessed differently.
 This is one of the most important and key changes to be aware of.

 2. New Grading

 Subjects - in the main - will now be assessed by exam only.
 Students will be given one of nine grades, numbered from 1 to 9.

 This will replace the old ‘letters’ system.
 As was the situation previously, anybody who fails to reach the minimum grade will be given a U. The strategy behind the changes in grading is to provide more contrast and differentiation between students who are achieving the middle grades and higher grades and to really try to set them apart fairly.

 3. No More Coursework

 One of the most significant reforms is that there will no longer be coursework.
 There will be much more focus now on the actual exams.
 This will be decided on a subject-by-subject basis and coursework will only be introduced if it is agreed that it is absolutely necessary to judge how a student is performing.